 1. Belfast, Northern Ireland

 Belfast rarely makes the cut on UK weekend getaway lists, but there’s plenty to lure you to Northern Ireland’s port-side capital for a 48-hour minibreak.
-On these lanes you can get educated at the Titanic Museum, stretch the legs along the ancient walls of Londonderry, or wet (or drench) your whistle in the pubs along Great Victoria and Donegall streets.
+On these lanes you can get educated at the Titanic Museum or wet (or drench) your whistle in the pubs along Great Victoria and Donegall streets.

 If the hubbub of the city overwhelms, Belfast is a good springboard to explore the rest of the region; the mountains of Mourne and the Giant’s Causeway are within easy reach.
 Just be sure to pack for any weather you could possibly imagine.
 This is a “four seasons in a day” kind of place.

 2. St Davids, Wales

 To the untrained eye, St Davids could be mistaken for yet another tiny Welsh town.
 But locals will be quick to tell you that this is as much of a city as London or Manchester, thanks to its handsome cathedral where Wales’s patron saint, St David, is buried.